Uniform twisted homological stability: The destabilisation complexes for the image of the Burau representation

 \subsubsection{The Burau representation}

-The Burau representation is a well-studied sequence of representations of the braid groups, whose definition we now recall.
+The Burau representations are a well-studied sequence of representations of the braid groups, whose definition we now recall.
 In general the representation has coefficients in the Laurent polynomial ring $\Z[t,t^{-1}]$.
 We will only be interested in its specialization to $t=-1$, which is called the \emph{integral} Burau representation.

 \begin{defn} The (unreduced) \emph{integral Burau representation} of the braid group $\beta_n$ is the representation which maps the standard generator $\sigma_i$ of $\beta_n$ (where $i=1,\dots,n-1$) to the block-matrix